mricon/lce-talk/talk.rst

-    important to note that this shouldn't be used lightly -- you actually need to look through your list of AVCs and remove any entries that are either unrelated to the domain you're trying to secure, or grant permissions that are overbroad.
+    important to note that this shouldn't be used lightly -- you actually need to look through your list of AVCs and remove any entries that are either unrelated to the domain you're trying to secure, or grant permissions that are over-broad.

   Dontaudit rules
     The ``dontaudit`` rules were created in response to common